Szymon-Michalak/iOS-Resources/blog/WhatAreTheDifferentExecutionStatesYourApplicationCanBeIn.md

 :::

-There are 5 distinct states an iOS app can find itself in:
+There are 5 distinct states an iOS app can find itself in.

 ## **Not running**
 This is when the app has not been launched or was previously running but has now been terminated by the system.